powerdot/telegram-manual-approval/README.md

 - `APPROVED_TEXT`: Message to indicate successful approval.
 - `REJECTED_TEXT`: Message to indicate successful rejection.
 - `TIMEOUT_TEXT`: Message to indicate a timeout if no response is received.
+- `UPDATE_REQUESTS`: The number of update requests the action will make to check for manual approval or rejection via Telegram.
+This is not a strict timeout but rather a count of checks, with each request occurring approximately every 1 to 2 seconds.

 You can also set a timeout limit for the approval step using `timeout-minutes` in your workflow file: